10 Great Lakes Shipwrecks

 John M. Osborn

-In this list of Great Lakes Shipwrecks, the final vessel is the wooden steam barge John M. Osborn, which was wrecked in the Whitefish Point in 1884.
+The final vessel in this list of Great Lakes Shipwrecks is the wooden steam barge John M. Osborn, which was wrecked at Whitefish Point in 1884.
 Built by the Morley and Hill Company of Michigan, she was operated by the Cleveland Iron Mining Company.

-Like many of the aforementioned vessels, hazy and misty conditions prevented the know-how on navigating around an approaching vessel, causing both John M. Osborn and the steel-hulled Alberta to collide with the Osborn being wrecked fatally.
+Like many of the aforementioned vessels, hazy and misty conditions prevented the know-how of navigating around an approaching vessel, causing both the John M. Osborn and the steel-hulled Alberta to collide, with the Osborn being wrecked fatally.

-A few crew members lost their lives in the accident towards the end of the 19th century.
-The wreck of John M. Osborn was discovered 100 years after the accident, in 1984, laying in 165 feet of water in Whitefish Bay of Lake Superior.
-A shipwreck museum and a foundation society to allow enthusiasts to understand more about these wreckages have been established.
+A few crew members lost their lives in the accident.
+The wreck of John M. Osborn was discovered 100 years after the accident, in 1984, lying in 165 feet of water in Whitefish Bay of Lake Superior.

 You might also like to read: